amaarora/Machine-Learning/README.txt

+EXPERIENCE of working with Imbalance Datasets, Multi-Class Datasets.
+(PastProjects)

 I read articles on Dataquest, TowardsDataScience, Kaggle(Tutorial), KDNuggets.. on a daily and try to learn new concepts every day.

 Current Project that I am working on: